JuanPython1/JuanPython1/README.md

 <h1 align="center">Hi 👋, I'm Juan Rodriguez</h1>
 <h3 align="center">A passionate Full-Stack developer and Mobile Developer from Colombia</h3>

-- 🔭 I’m currently working on an [Educational App](https://proyecto-pf.vercel.app)
+- 🔭 I’m currently working on an [IA App](https://proyecto-pf.vercel.app)

-- 🌱 I’m currently learning **NextJS and TypesScript**
+- 🌱 I’m currently learning **React and NextJS and TypesScript and Expo React Native and Express**

 - 👨‍💻 All of my projects are available at [Some Link](Some Link)